jorio/gitfourchette.org/guide/pullpush.rst

       - This box displays network information during the push.

 After a successful push, notice that the remote branch now points to the same commit as your local branch.
-The Commit History displays the tip of a remote branch with a blue-green box, which you should now see next to the purple box for your local branch (e.g.
-:gfinline:`/assets/screens/refbox-lb.png` |nbsp| :gfinline:`/assets/screens/refbox-rb.png`).
+The Commit History displays the tip of a remote branch with a teal box, which you should now see next to the purple box for your local branch. (e.g. :gfinline:`/assets/screens/refbox-conjoined.png`).

 .. warning::
     **Don't tick "Force Push" unless you really know what you are doing!**